SathishMudigiri/nasscom-vsd-soc-design-and-planning-RTL2GDS/README.md

   ![Image](https://github.com/user-attachments/assets/98c993a1-786b-4f30-925d-aa934a41e2bc)

 - **Clock Tree Synthesis (CTS)**: Designing the clock distribution network
+<br>It is done to create a clock distribution network used to deliver the clock to all sequential elements with minimum skew.

 - **Routing**: Establishing interconnections between components.
 - **Sign-Off**: Verifying the design meets all specifications before fabrication